another-ai/ai_image_env/README.md

 2. Install [git](https://git-scm.com/download/win).
 3. Download and run [app_install.bat](https://github.com/another-ai/ai_image_env/blob/master/app_install.bat) in the directory of your choice.
 # Run
-- click on app_gradio.bat on ai_image_env directory
+- double click on app_gradio.bat on ai_image_env directory
 - the interface is now open on the default browser, than select the .env/.yaml file that you prefer(in ./env/ directory)
 - select the cycles(how many images you want)
 - click "Submit"